 The Chase Total Checking® account is not a traditional rewards account in that it gives consistent cash or points-based rewards.
 Instead, new account holders are offered a substantial $200 cash-back sign-up bonus when they open a new account and immediately set up direct deposit thereafter.
 This is more than half of what you could earn with a Discover Cashback checking account over a full year, and that’s only if you manage to spend the maximum $3,000 a month with your debit card.

-Chase Bank is also the only financial institution on this list that has a multitude of branches and in-house ATMs across the U.S. In fact, Chase boasts 5,100 branches and about 16,000 ATMs nationwide that you can use fee-free as often as you’d like.
+Chase Bank is also the only financial institution on this list that has a multitude of branches and in-house ATMs across the U.S. In fact, Chase boasts 4,700 branches and about 16,000 ATMs nationwide that you can use fee-free as often as you’d like.
 Though the bank does offer mobile check deposit through its app, it does also have Chase DepositFriendly ATMs.
-Depositing at these ATMs can speed up a check’s processing time so you get your money even more quickly.
+Depositing at these ATMs can speed up a check’s processing time so you get your money even faster.

-The Chase Total Checking® account does take at least $25 to open, and there’s a $12 monthly service fee if you don’t meet at least one of the following account requirements:
+The Chase Total Checking® account requires no minimum to open, though there is a $12 monthly service fee if you don’t meet at least one of the following requirements:

 - Having $500 or more in direct deposits sent to your account during the month